iTwin/itwinjs-core/docs/presentation/Content/PropertyCategorization.md

 !['Relationship meaning on nested related properties'](./media/property-grid-example-nested-related-properties.png)

-### Controlling Category Nesting Through Property Category Overrides
+### Controlling category nesting through property category overrides

 [PropertyCategorySpecification](./PropertyCategorySpecification.md) has an attribute `parentId` which can point to another custom category to become nested inside it: